flux-framework/flux-core/doc/man1/common/submit-environment.rst

    Examples:
        ``PATH``, ``FLUX_*_PATH``, ``/^OMP.*/``

-Since ``flux-mini`` always starts with a copy of the current environment, the default implicit rule is ``*`` (or ``--env=*``).
+Since we always starts with a copy of the current environment, the default implicit rule is ``*`` (or ``--env=*``).
 To start with an empty environment instead, the ``-*`` rule or ``--env-remove=*`` option should be used.
 For example, the following will only export the current